Nonleptonic two-body weak decays of charmed baryons: Introduction

 In an effort to reduce the number of free parameters in the $SU(3)_F$ global fit, Geng, Tsai, and the author of this work considered the pole approximation in 2019~\cite{Asymmetries,Geng:single}.
 This approach, grounded in the Körner-Pati-Woo (KPW) theorem~\cite{Korner:1970xq}, enables the exclusion of six parameters from $O_+^{qq'}$ .
 Here $O_+^{qq'}$ is the four-quark operator in the effective Hamiltonian~\cite{Buchalla:1995vs}

 with

-where $G_F$ is the Fermi constant and $V_{qq'}$ is the Cabibbo-Kobayashi-Maskawa matrix element.
+where $G_F$ is the Fermi constant and $V_{qq'}$ is the Cabibbo-Kobayashi-Maskawa~(CKM) matrix element.
 After considering the factorizable contributions of $O_+^{qq'}$, the smallness of ${\cal B}(\Lambda_c^+ \to p \pi^0)$ is explained~\cite{Geng:single}.
 More importantly, Ref.~\cite{Asymmetries} predicted that

 which were not measured at that time.
-In particular, Eq.~\eqref{eq3} is an critical prediction stemming from the KPW theorem and the modest ratio in Eq.~\eqref{eq4} is quite surprising as both of them are Cabibbo favored~(CF).
+In particular, Eq.~\eqref{eq3} is a critical prediction stemming from the KPW theorem and the modest ratio in Eq.~\eqref{eq4} is quite surprising as both of them are Cabibbo favored~(CF).
 These theoretical benchmarks have since been found consistent with recent experimental results~\cite{BESIII:SigmapK,Belle:2021avh}.

 In the present study, we build upon the framework established in Ref.~\cite{Asymmetries}, extending it to include the decays of $\Omega_c^0$ and doubly charmed baryons.
-To accomplish this, we make two critical approximations: \begin{enumerate} \item We assume that the intermediate states are principally dominated by the low-lying baryons with spin-parity $\frac{1}{2}^+$ and $\frac{1}{2}^-$. \item We posit that the flavor of the spectator quark exerts only a minimal influence on the baryon matrix elements. \end{enumerate} It is worth noting that these approximations have been found to hold in the majority of model-dependent studies, and a detailed discussion on them will be provided later in this work.
+To accomplish this, we make two critical approximations: \begin{enumerate} \item We assume that the intermediate states are principally dominated by the low-lying baryons with spin-parity $\frac{1}{2}^+$ and $\frac{1}{2}^-$; \item We posit that the flavor of the spectator quark exerts only a minimal influence on the baryon matrix elements. \end{enumerate} It is worth noting that these approximations have been found to hold in the majority of model-dependent studies, and a detailed discussion on them will be provided later in this work.

 This paper is structured in the following manner.
-In Section II, we delineate the \(SU(3)_F\) representations of the charmed baryons.
-Section III is devoted to the evaluation of the factorizable contributions, utilizing the form factors derived from Lattice QCD (LQCD).
-In Section IV, we thoroughly analyze the pole amplitudes and explore the dependencies on mass.
-Section V presents the numerical results, and finally, we conclude our findings in Section VI.
+In Sec.
+II, we delineate the \(SU(3)_F\) representations of the charmed baryons.
+Sec.
+III is devoted to the evaluation of the factorizable contributions, utilizing the form factors derived from lattice QCD (LQCD).
+In Sec.
+IV, we thoroughly analyze the pole amplitudes and explore the dependencies on mass.
+Sec.
+V presents the numerical results, and finally, we conclude our findings in Sec.
+VI.